Table of Contents

 Indian pattern clinometer (Tangent Clinometer) is used for determining the differences in elevation between points and is specially adapted to plane tabling.

-The clinometer is placed on the plane table which is levelled by estimation.
+The clinometer is placed on the plane table which is leveled by estimation.

 The clinometer consists of the following:

-(1) A base plate carrying a small bubble tube and a levelling screw.
-Thus, the clinometer can be accurately levelled.
+1. A base plate carrying a small bubble tube and a leveling screw.
+Thus, the clinometer can be accurately leveled.

-(3) The object vane having graduations in degrees at one and a tangent of the angles to another side of the central opening.
+3. The object vane has graduations in degrees at one and a tangent of the angles to another side of the central opening.

 The object vane is also hinged at its lower end to the base plate.
 A slide, provided with a small window and horizontal wire in its middle, can be moved up and down the object vane by a rack and pinion fitted with a milled head.